 "Ah, I better not screw up then."

 “So what is this place anyway?
 It isn’t a rehab facility.”

 “It’s a meeting place, part of the Secret Service.
 For training.”

 The next morning, a train for an hour to Washington DC.
 I have no idea where we had been.
 I ask no questions, he offers no answers, no comments.
 No feelings.

-Pulling me away to stand some six feet from where I had been rooted by my shock of awareness from the crowd.
+Pulling me away to stand some six feet from where I had been rooted by my shock of awareness of the crowd.
 I relax.
 I nod.
 "Sorry, you said something."

-"I askt if you got any regrets.
-This must be difficult for ya.
+"I asked if you got regrets.
+Must be difficult for you.
 A crowd, bein sober.
-If it's too much Dennis, we can sit down out of the crowd for a bit."
+If it's too much Dennis, we can sit down outta the crowd for a bit."
 Genuine concern showing in the crinkling of the skin around his eyes, deep furrows in his age spotted forehead as he quietly speaks to me.

 Shaking my head, I begin.
 "No. I'm okay.
 It's just, well, a bit overwhelming.
 You're right, I haven't done this in years.
 At least not when sober."

-He looks at me again, and more forcefully asks, "Now then, are ya sure there ain't any regrets?
-This is what you’ll have to subject yourself to.
+He looks at me again, and more forcefully asks, "Now then, are you sure there ain't regrets?
+This is what you’ll subject yourself to.
 And with bigger crowds.
 More intense, more driven.
-With hate and anger within some.
+With hate in some.
 Think bout this Dennis.
-Ya can leave now, no questions asked.
+You can leave now, no questions asked.
 No repercussions."

 I slowly shake my head.
 I’m committed.
 "No, I want to try.
 I kinda like that idea you’ve given me.
 Life with a sense of purpose.
 I think I need that.
 I want it."